Protecting the Smallest Passengers with Presence Detection Technology

 *2: the European New Car Assessment Programme

-Reliable detection and alert to prevent a child from being left alone in the car
+Reliable detection and alerts to prevent a child from being left alone in the car

-As you can see from previous data, installation of a CPD system will significantly contribute to the reduction of tragic accidents for more than half of child hot car fatalities.
-What is needed is a highly reliable device that serves as a second set of eyes of parents.
+As supported by data, installation of a CPD system significantly contributes to the reduction of hot car fatalities.
+What is needed is a highly reliable device that serves as a second set of eyes for parents.

-Usually, an infant is seated in a child seat attached to the backseat.
-It is not enough, however, to just monitor the child seat because infants can often maneuver in ways that adults may not expect.
-What is needed is a high-precision sensor technology that covers all bodily movements of an infant and reliably detects the presence of an infant alone in the car in any situation, even if they are still.
+Usually, an infant care seat is installed in the backseat.
+It is not enough, however, to have a simple sensor for the child seat because infants can often maneuver in ways that adults may not expect.
+What is needed is a high-precision sensor technology that covers all bodily movements of an infant and reliably detects the presence of an infant alone in the car in any situation, even if they are motionless.

 Major examples of sensor technologies include cameras, sonar (sound waves), and radar (radio waves).